-RSAA is pleased to provide public access to each of the sessions held at its national conference which took place in Geelong, Victoria, in November 2015.
-Approval to do so has been given by all presenters.
-Please note that those sessions presented on the final afternoon of the conference, are still to be added.
+RSAA is pleased to provide public access to all (except one) sessions presented at its national conference which took place in Geelong, Australia, in November 2015.
+Approval to do so has been given by the speakers and others who appear.

-Sally-Ann Garrett is a highly specialist Speech and Language Therapist.
-She is now semi-retired after a career of 43 years supporting adults and children with learning disabilities and complex needs, working as a clinician and a manager of Speech and Language Therapy services in Ontario and England, and as a lecturer at Queen’s University, Ontario.
+Sally-Ann Garrett, is a highly specialist speech and language therapist who is now semi-retired after a career of 43 years supporting adults and children with learning disabilities and complex needs.

-In 1985, after receiving information from the first North American Rett syndrome conference, the syndrome became her passion and purpose, and since then, she has met and worked with hundreds of girls, women, boys and men with Rett syndrome.
-She has provided training, workshops, lectures, presented at conferences in Canada, USA, UK, Eire, and Europe, working closely with Rett syndrome Associations in Ontario and the UK.
-As she is semi–retired, she no longer provides direct services but has a wealth of knowledge about Rett syndrome which she continues to share via two Facebook groups
+In 1985, after receiving information from the first North American Rett syndrome conference, the disorder became her passion, and since then, she has met and worked with hundreds of girls, women and a few boys with the condition.
+Sally-Ann has provided training, workshops, lectures, and presented at Rett conferences in Canada, USA, UK, Eire and Europe, as well as working closely with Rett syndrome Associations in Ontario and the UK.
+She no longer provides direct services but has a wealth of knowledge which she continues to share via two Facebook groups.

-Elizabeth Lea (Australia) – A Case Study: Utilising eye gaze technology for communication
+A case study: Utilising eye gaze technology for communication (Elizabeth Lea, Australia)

 Elizabeth Lea is a certified practicing speech pathologist.
 She established The Communication Toolbox, a private practice that empowers people who have complex communication needs, by delineating established and cutting edge augmentative and alternative communication options.
 She is passionate about everyone’s right to access a communication system.